 Salmon is full of flavor and it makes a wonderful meal because it cooks so quickly.
-So for my second recipe in my series on weeknight dinners, I am serving up a panko crusted salmon with a French twist.
+So for my second recipe in my series on weeknight dinners, I am serving up a panko and herb crusted salmon with a French twist.
 The salmon is covered in a Dijon mustard and sour cream base.
 I like the touch of heat from the mustard, but a little sour cream adds a lighter tangy taste that you find in French recipes for creme fraiche baked fish.
 Then I layered on more flavor and texture by adding garlic butter and herb seasoned bread crumbs.
 I love adding Herbs de Provence to flavor fish.
 It is a mix of chervil, basil, rosemary, tarragon, thyme, lavender and marjoram and it complements the Dijon and fish perfectly.

 Panko and Herb Crusted Salmon – Serves 4